HPInc/testcad/docs/index.md

 layout: default
 ---

 **Exhaustive testing** is [impossible](https://www.istqb.org/downloads/send/51-ctfl2018/208-ctfl-2018-syllabus.html).
-Rather than attempting to test exhaustively, risk analysis, **test techniques**, and priorities should be used to focus test efforts (_ISTQB Syllabus_).
+Rather than attempting to test exhaustively, risk analysis, **test techniques**, and priorities should be used to focus test efforts.
+(_ISTQB Syllabus_).

 #### Do you share our [vision ?](https://www.istqb.org/about-as/vision-mission.html)